Skip to main content

 Group Type Membership

-Pilot Assigned TBC
+Pilot Group Assigned TBC

-Pre-Production Dynamic Device (device.deviceManagementAppId -ne null) and (device.deviceOSType -eq "MacMDM") and (device.deviceOwnership -eq "Company") and ((device.deviceId -startsWith "0") or (device.deviceId -startsWith "1") or (device.deviceId -startsWith "a"))
+Pre-Production Group Dynamic Device (device.deviceManagementAppId -ne null) and (device.deviceOSType -eq "MacMDM") and (device.deviceOwnership -eq "Company") and ((device.deviceId -startsWith "0") or (device.deviceId -startsWith "1") or (device.deviceId -startsWith "a"))

-Initial Production Dynamic Device (device.deviceManagementAppId -ne null) and (device.deviceOSType -eq "MacMDM") and (device.deviceOwnership -eq "Company") and ((device.deviceId -startsWith "2") or (device.deviceId -startsWith "3") or (device.deviceId -startsWith "4") or (device.deviceId -startsWith "b") or (device.deviceId -startsWith "c"))
+Initial Production Group Dynamic Device (device.deviceManagementAppId -ne null) and (device.deviceOSType -eq "MacMDM") and (device.deviceOwnership -eq "Company") and ((device.deviceId -startsWith "2") or (device.deviceId -startsWith "3") or (device.deviceId -startsWith "4") or (device.deviceId -startsWith "b") or (device.deviceId -startsWith "c"))

-Final Production Dynamic Device (device.deviceManagementAppId -ne null) and (device.deviceOSType -eq "MacMDM") and (device.deviceOwnership -eq "Company") and ((device.deviceId -startsWith "5") or (device.deviceId -startsWith "6") or (device.deviceId -startsWith "7") or (device.deviceId -startsWith "8") or (device.deviceId -startsWith "9") or (device.deviceId -startsWith "d") or (device.deviceId -startsWith "e") or (device.deviceId -startsWith "f"))
+Final Production Group Dynamic Device (device.deviceManagementAppId -ne null) and (device.deviceOSType -eq "MacMDM") and (device.deviceOwnership -eq "Company") and ((device.deviceId -startsWith "5") or (device.deviceId -startsWith "6") or (device.deviceId -startsWith "7") or (device.deviceId -startsWith "8") or (device.deviceId -startsWith "9") or (device.deviceId -startsWith "d") or (device.deviceId -startsWith "e") or (device.deviceId -startsWith "f"))

 These groups will naturally split your macOS device estate across the three pre-production and production dynamic groups, allowing for suitable phasing of the delivery of updates.